Former BRPD officer found guilty of malfeasance in 2021 assault

 Trending News

+Steele's sentencing is set for April 30.
 The victim has also filed a civil lawsuit against Steele.

 More News